madhuri-15/66DaysOfData/#04/README.md

 | human resource | 32165  |
 | operation      | 49488  |

-- Next, we compute the maximum salary by using `GROUP BY` clause on column department column.
+- Next, we compute the maximum salary of each departments by using `GROUP BY` clause on department column.

 ```
 SELECT